-The 2022 Long-Term Incentive Plan (the "2022 Incentive Plan") was approved by the Board of Directors and subsequently approved by the Company's stockholders at the 2022 annual meeting.
-Upon stockholder approval of the 2022 Incentive Plan, no further grants were authorized under the Company's 2017 Long-Term Incentive Plan (referred to herein as the "2017 Incentive Plan").
-The 2022 Incentive Plan authorizes a broad range of awards including stock options, stock appreciation rights, restricted stock and restricted stock units, performance shares or units, other stock-based awards, and cash incentive awards to all employees (including the Company's executive officers), directors, consultants, independent contractors or agents of us or a related company.
+The 2022 Long-Term Incentive Plan (the "2022 Incentive Plan") was approved by our Board of Directors and subsequently approved by our stockholders at the 2022 annual meeting.
+The 2022 Incentive Plan authorizes a broad range of awards including stock options, stock appreciation rights, restricted stock and restricted stock units, performance shares or units, other stock-based awards, and cash incentive awards to all employees (including our executive officers), directors, consultants, or independent contractors of us or a related company.
 The 2022 Incentive Plan is effective as of May 24, 2022.

-As of December 31, 2023, 2,888,438 shares were available for future grant under the 2022 Incentive Plan.
+As of December 31, 2024, 2,169,625 shares were available for future grant under the 2022 Incentive Plan.

-We have awarded time-based restricted stock to our employees and the Company's non-employee directors ("Outside Directors").
+We have awarded time-based restricted stock to our employees and non-employee directors ("Outside Directors").
 This restricted stock generally vests ratably (once per year) over a three to five-year period for recipients other than Outside Directors.
 Outside Directors' restricted stock vests over a one-year period.
-In 2023, 2022 and 2021, we also granted performance-based restricted stock to our executive officers.
+In 2024, 2023, and 2022, we also granted performance-based restricted stock to our executive officers.
 The performance-based restricted stock vests upon the third anniversary of its issuance if certain financial targets are achieved.

-Share-based compensation expense for 2023, 2022 and 2021 was \$21.2 million, \$20.6 million and \$20.1 million or \$17.0 million, \$15.7 million and \$14.9 million, net of taxes, respectively.
-Included in the 2023, 2022 and 2021 share-based compensation expense was \$6.3 million, \$5.6 million and \$5.8 million of performance-based share expenses or \$4.8 million, \$4.2 million and \$4.3 million, net of taxes, respectively.
+Share-based compensation expense for 2024, 2023 and 2022 was \$19.0 million, \$21.2 million and \$20.6 million or \$14.9 million, \$17.0 million and \$15.7 million, net of taxes, respectively.
+Included in the 2024, 2023, and 2022 share-based compensation expense was \$5.2 million, \$6.3 million and \$5.6 million of performance-based share expenses or \$4.1 million, \$4.8 million and \$4.2 million, net of taxes, respectively.